Oliver-Ren/Real-Time-Vocal-Processor/README.txt

   cordic.cpp is the modified version of CORDIC from Assignment 1.
-The cordic_general function is to calculate the sin and cos of a given fixed_type number. fft.cpp pitchshifting.cpp cordic.cpp are all synthesizable.
-But combine.cpp cannot.
+The cordic_general function is to calculate the sin and cos of a given fixed_type number.
-2 This project cannot be synthesized in vivado_hls yet since there is sqrt and atan in the program.
+  All the blocks are synthesizable.
-3 The data set "currentFrame.dat" is the input file and "wn.dat" is the look up table of the window function.
+2 The cordic version of sqrt and arctan is in cordic.cpp 3 The data set "currentFrame.dat" is the input file and "wn.dat" is the look up table of the window function.
 The output is the time domain signal after pitch shift.